Exploring the Adversarial Robustness of Face Forgery Detection with Decision-based Black-box Attacks: Experiments

 \textbf{Datasets.} FaceForensics++ (FFDF)~\cite{ffpp} is a popular large-scale face forgery dataset containing 1,000 video sequences.
 It includes four forging methods, Face2Face~\cite{Face2Face}, FaceSwap~\cite{Faceswap}, DeepFakes~\cite{Deepfake} and NeuralTextures~\cite{neuraltextures}.
 We randomly select 4 frames of each video in the test set, a total of 560 frames (140$\times$4=560).
 CelebDF~\cite{CelebDF} is a large-scale DeepFake video dataset with a total of 5,639 DeepFake videos.
 We also randomly select 500 frames from different videos from the testset.

 \textbf{Models.} Face forgery detection is based on the spatial domain or frequency domain.
 For spatial-based face forgery detection, we choose four spatial-based classification networks, such as ResNet50~\cite{resnet}, Xception~\cite{xception}, EfficientNet-b4 (Eb4)~\cite{EfficientNet} and ViT-B (ViT)~\cite{vit}.
 For frequency-based face forgery detection, we choose state-of-the-art models, such as F$^3$Net~\cite{f3net} and M2TR~\cite{M2TR}.
 All the models are trained according to the corresponding paper settings.
 The accuracy of these face forgery detectors is shown in Table~\ref{tab:acc}.
 For face recognition models, we choose FaceNet~\cite{FaceNet} to initialize cross-task perturbations.
+The weights and implementation of FaceNet\footnote{\url{https://github.com/ShawnXYang/Face-Robustness-Benchmark/blob/master/RobFR/networks/FaceNet.py}} are based on Face-Robustness-Benchmark (RobFR)\footnote{\url{https://github.com/ShawnXYang/Face-Robustness-Benchmark}}.

 \textbf{Attack Methods.} We compare the proposed algorithm with state-of-the-art attack algorithms, including Boundary Attack~\cite{boundary}, Opt-Attack~\cite{OptAttack}, Sign-Opt~\cite{signopt}, Triangle Attack (TA)~\cite{TA}, HSJA~\cite{hsja}, SignFilp~\cite{SignFlip}, and RayS~\cite{RayS}.
 Attack parameters are consistent with corresponding attacks.